Aaron-Marsh/Lap2_project_client/README.md

 # To do immediate

-- content.js line 184 fix fetch!
+- content.js line 167 the data needs to be unpacked and passed onto the function that renders the page